 In contrast, some epitopes can be conformational, forming a three dimensional structural configuration of amino acids that will be lost upon denaturation of the protein .
 Thus, not all antibodies work in a typical Western blot .
 Since Western blot procedures allow for flexibility in choosing gel electrophoresis and blotting conditions, it is possible to modify buffers to retain enough higher order protein structure for detection by some antibodies .

 Bio-Rad is one of the world’s leading manufacturers of primary and secondary antibodies for Western blot anaylsis.
 In addition, we offer ISO-certified pre-made buffers to simplify immunostaining and make results more consistent from blot to blot.
 Our 100% Satisfaction Guarantee is backed by our quality, which makes ordering from Bio-Rad totally risk free!

 Our western blot protocol covers a general Western blot procedure for use with the majority of Bio-Rad reagents.
-We also offer an Introduction to Western blotting guide in both webpage and pdf format.

 Payment methods we support: